OPM/opm-reference-manual/docker/lo-ubuntu2204/README.md

    listens to messages over a socket) inside the docker container.
 The host can then communicate with this daemon using a Python UNO bridge script that is running inside the docker container.
    The communication between the host machine and docker container is done using a rest API against a flask web server running inside the docker container.
-The API currently only has a single end point "open-document" which will open a given FODT document and also update its indexes.
+The API currently only has two end points "open-document" and "open-document-and-update", which will open a given FODT document and the latter will also update its indexes.

-   To simplify the use of this end point, you can use the Python script `lodocker-open-file <file.fodt>`.
+   To simplify the use of these end points, you can use the Python scripts `lodocker-open-file <file.fodt>` and `lodocker-open-file-and-update <file.fodt>`.
    See information about installing the Python script below.

 ### Notes